jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 Otherwise we continue to examine each `Dyad` as it comes, penalizing the offensive `Edge` values as necessary.

-The weight of penalties for rule-breaking decrease as the iteration goes on (this will be refined):
+The weight of penalties for rule-breaking decrease as the iteration goes on (needs to be refined):
 ```Swift
 ((dyads.count - position) / dyads.count) / 2
 ```